I have a really old photo of my dad. I want to restore it, but the AI I have tried keeps changing his face. What do I do?

 Whichever tool you pick, scan the original at the highest resolution your phone or scanner allows before you start.
 Restoration tools can only work with what you give them.
 A blurry photo of a faded photo will produce a blurry, faded result no matter which AI you point at it.

-Do not keep using ChatGPT or Gemini for this and expect a different answer.
-They will keep regenerating the face because that is what they are designed to do.
-Save them for the jobs they are good at and use a restoration tool for this one.
-And before you accept any restored version, put the original and the new one side by side at full size.
+Before you accept any restored version, put the original and the new one side by side at full size.
 If the eyes, the mouth, or the shape of the chin have shifted, that is no longer your dad.
 Either redo it with the face masked off, or accept that some scratches and softness are part of what the photo is.

 Got a question?